Hurricane Peak

 How long is the road to Hurricane Peak?

-Set high in the San Juan Mountains of southwest Colorado, the road to the summit is totally unpaved.
+The road to the summit is totally unpaved.
 It is 16.8km (10.43 miles) long.
-4x4 vehicle required.
-To reach the trail, starting from Silverton, exit Highway 550 onto Greene St./Hwy 110, continue on Hwy 110 through Silverton (1.2 Miles), turn left to stay on Hwy 110 (6.4 Miles) and slight left onto County Rd 10/Hurricane Pass.
+A 4x4 vehicle is required.
+To reach the trail, starting from Silverton, exit Highway 550 onto Greene St./Hwy 110, continue on Hwy 110 through Silverton (1.2 miles), turn left to stay on Hwy 110 (6.4 miles), and slightly left onto County Rd 10/Hurricane Pass.
 Be sure to pay close attention to your driving.

 Is the road to Hurricane Peak dangerous?